 From this point on, this post contains very detailed spoilers for the entire dining experience at Restaurant Absurdities.
 Do not proceed if you don’t want to spoil the surprises!
 You can instead scroll down to my conclusions and see whether the experience is worth it or not.

-After each room, we were given a collectible trading card that lists the name and ingredients of the dish or drinks we just had.
+After each room, we were given a collectible trading card that lists the names and ingredients of the dishes or drinks we just had.

 First Course: Asylum Coffee

 When I saw the starting location of Restaurant Absurdities, I laughed.
-It starts at Asylum Coffee – a cafe along Jalan Besar that we’re actually a frequent patron of.
+It starts at Asylum Coffee – a cafe along Jalan Besar that we’re a frequent patron of.
 It’s only about 10 minutes walk from where we live!
-I do remember wondering why the coffee shop is so small when they seem to occupy the entire shophouse.
+I do remember wondering why the coffee shop was so small when they seemed to occupy the entire shophouse.
 Well, now I know why.

 We turned up 15 minutes before our dinner time and were checked in right away.
 We waited on the tables outside of Asylum Coffee for about 10 minutes, before finally being let into the cafe and given our first course and first alcoholic drink of the night.

 Once the group was done with the first course and drink, we were ushered to the next room, pair by pair.
-There are six door panels at the back of Asylum coffee, one for each letters in A-S-Y-L-U-M. I had guessed that maybe we would go through the first door (letter A) since I saw glimpses of people in costumes each time the door was opened (it’s where our food were served from), but to my surprise it’s actually the last door (letter M).
+There are six door panels at the back of Asylum Coffee, one for each letter in A-S-Y-L-U-M. I had guessed that maybe we would go through the first door (letter A) since I saw glimpses of people in costumes each time the door was opened (it’s where our food was served from), but to my surprise, it’s the last door (letter M).

 The door led us to a trippy corridor filled with mirrors and LED lights.
 Great place to take photos if you ask me!